 This is possibly the most important thing that I have learned in my pursuit of more voluminous hair.
 It makes a lot of sense too, right?
 The thicker the conditioner, the heavier and limper your hair will be.
 Percival reveals: “You have to make sure that you don’t use a conditioner that’s too heavy for your hair, as it will make achieving great volume more difficult.
 Avoid products that are too oily, too thick, wax-based or heavy creams that add weight.”

 Instead of reaching for thick cream formulas, I’ve discovered that my hair can get its moisture kicks in other ways that allow it to maintain its bounce.
 My favourite?
 Oil.
 Whereas my skin seems to detest everything about oil, my hair can’t get enough of it.
-“Using natural ingredients such as camellia seed oil restores moisture and protects.
-Then macadamia seed oil penetrates the scalp and hair for strength and elasticity.
-Finally, vitamin-rich carrot seed oil works great to rejuvenate and regenerate,” says Paul.
+“Using natural ingredients such as camellia-seed oil restores moisture and protects.
+Then macadamia-seed oil penetrates the scalp and hair for strength and elasticity.
+Finally, vitamin-rich carrot-seed oil works great to rejuvenate and regenerate,” says Percival.

 So why is it that I feel as though when I give myself a blow-dry, it never seems to last longer than an hour?
-“It is essential to let each section cool before running your hands or a brush through it so that the style can ‘set,’ otherwise you will undo all your good work,” explains Paul.
+“It is essential to let each section cool before running your hands or a brush through it so that the style can ‘set.’
+Otherwise, you will undo all your good work,” explains Percival.

 Not sure where to start?
 From shampoos to masks, keeping scrolling for the hair products that actually give my thin hair some volume without weighing it down.